JosephAdamson/RPNCalulator/README.md

 ## How To Use

-You will need:
-`Javafx-sdk 14.0.1` or  later to run the program.
 You will need to download both RPN.jar and run.command files.
 To configure the run.command you need to edit two sections in run.command: